Top Frequently Asked Questions for Capital Gains, Losses, and Sale of Home

 The law requires you to keep and maintain records that identify the basis of all capital assets.

-Under a § 423 employee stock option plan, you have taxable income or a deductible loss when you sell the stock.
-Your income or loss is the difference between the amount you paid for the stock (the option price) and the amount you receive when you sell it.
+Under a § 423 employee stock purchase plan, you have taxable income or a deductible loss when you sell the stock.
+Your income or loss is the difference between the amount you paid for the stock (the purchase price) and the amount you receive when you sell it.
 You generally treat this amount as capital gain or loss, but you may also have ordinary income to report.

 You must account for and report this sale on your tax return.
 You have indicated that you received a Form 1099-B, Proceeds From Broker and Barter Exchange Transactions.
 You must report all 1099-B transactions on Schedule D (Form 1040), Capital Gains and Losses and you may need to use Form 8949, Sales and Other Dispositions of Capital Assets.
 This is true even if there's no net capital gain subject to tax.

 You must first determine if you meet the holding period.
 You meet the holding period requirement if you don't sell the stock until the end of the:

 - The 1-year period after the stock was transferred to you, and